zaharchenko-test/busybox/README.md

-# busybox-1.40.0 сборка в android ndk
+# busybox-1.40.0 with android ndk
-Взаимодействие с другими людьми